How to Apply to the PhD in Health Information Science Program

 Applicants are required to enter the names and contact information (including e-mail address) of two academic referees (academic referees are people who have taught the applicant in a university degree credit course) into the online application.
 If several years have passed since the applicant last attended university, they can substitute professional references from people who have supervised the applicant in an employment position.
-Within 24 hours of the time the applicant enters the referee information into the online application, each referee will receive a request via e-mail within 24 - 48 hours to complete an electronic recommendation form on the applicant’s behalf.
+Within 24 hours of the time the applicant enters the referee information into the online application, each referee will receive a request via e-mail within 24 hours to complete an electronic recommendation form on the applicant’s behalf.
 A link to the form will be included in the e-mail.
 The applicant will receive an e-mail when Western receives the referee's letter of recommendation.

 - Non-refundable application fee of CAD $120.00